matt-martindale/ScavengerHunt/README.md

 # ScavengerHunt
 #### iOS Scavenger hunt app using NFC tags

-Play and Create your own Scavenger Hunts with this iOS app
+All you need are NDEF-Compatible NFC Tags, and this app!